AdaRoseCannon/webvr/bbc.md

 But wearing a headset whilst tethered to a computer is pretty awkward.

-Also the earlier GearVR headets only had a USB port for power not data.
+Also the earlier GearVR headsets only had a USB port for power not data.

 An android app called ADB wireless allows you to test your web site in the

 GearVR browser over a wireless connection.

+It also displays what user is seeing on the screen, great for working out where user's

+may be struggling to engage with your scene during user testing.

 > ![Remote Debug on Samsung Internet with ADB Wireless](images/adb-wireless.jpg)
 >